KDE/digikam-doc/post_processing/jalbum_export.rst

     The JAlbum Export Wizard Settings Page

+The four page will show all stage to generate files to export to JAlbum.
+When all is completed, the JAlbum

 .. figure:: images/jalbum_export_page4.webp
     :alt:
     :align: center

     The JAlbum Export Wizard Preparing Output Files

+When all tasks are completed, the JAlbum Application is started with all files exported from digiKam.
+At this time, you can close the JAlbum Export tool and continue to work with JAlbum application.

 .. figure:: images/jalbum_export_gallery.webp
     :alt: